Overcoming Fear Of Blushing / Erythrophobia

 Strategies for when you're blushing, but no one has said anything yet

 Here your best bet is to maintain your composure and act as if nothing has changed.
-This may feel fake and force at first, but with practice it can come more naturally.
+This may feel fake and forced at first, but with practice it can come more naturally.
 If you continue speaking as normal no one may even notice your cheeks are changing color.
 Or if they do see it, they probably don't care.
 Before long the redness in your face will fade and you can go on with the interaction.
 On the other hand, if you freeze up and make a sheepish, bashful face, that will definitely throw a wrench into the conversation.

 Another move is to be the first to say something to diffuse and take control of the situation.
 For example you could say, "I'm turning red aren't I?" in a jokey, confident tone.
 This shouldn't be your first choice strategy.
 Chances are no one even cares that you're blushing, and saying something unnecessarily shifts the focus to it.
 However, if you're stressed out because you feel you have to hide your blushing, getting it out in the open and over with, on your terms, may work for you.